TimeUs-ANR/TEITransformations/README.md

 ###### `--volumes/-v`

 Will cause the script to use volume numbers in ascending order to sort the TEI elements.
-It is designed for files that are part of the same series and that are numbered accordingly, as unique volumes in the series.
+- It is designed for files that are part of the same series and that are numbered accordingly, as unique volumes in the series.
-Use this option if your titles are formed according to the following pattern: "{title}, {unique\_number}, page {page\_number} - Transcription".
+- Use this option if your titles are formed according to the following pattern: "{title}, {unique\_number}, page {page\_number} - Transcription".
-**Do not use this option if** your series includes several times the same volume number or they will be overwritten!
+- **Do not use this option if** your series includes several times the same volume number or they will be overwritten!
 ```
 (.venv)~$ python3 tei2teicorpus.py --volumes
 ```

 ###### `--sort/-s`

-Will cause the script to use file names in ascending order to sort TEI elements **WARNING:** this option required filenames to be numbers that you manually added
+Will cause the script to use file names in ascending order to sort TEI elements.
+- **WARNING:** this option required filenames to be numbers that you manually added.
 ```
 (.venv)~$ python3 tei2teicorpus.py --sort
 ```

-**WARNING:** `--sort/-s` and `--volumes/-v` are NOT compatible
+`--sort/-s` and `--volumes/-v` are NOT compatible